anenadic/ett-example/pages/contributing/metadata_guidelines.md

 ## Metadata Guidelines

-Here are the discriptions of different metadata we use to describe resources ibn RSQKit.
+Here are the descriptions of different metadata we use to describe resources in RSQKit.